Welcome to the Oklahoma FSA Website!

 FSA/CCC has an electronic method for processing customer check payments.
 When a check is submitted for payment either in person or through the mail, the check will be converted into an Electronic Funds Transfer (EFT).
 The funds will be debited from the producer’s account, usually within 24 hours of receipt.
 Please see the U.S. Department of Treasury legal notices posted in the Service Center for detailed information.

 AGI Verification Process Requires Producers to Submit Forms to IRS

-USDA and Internal Revenue Service will use an electronic information exchange process to ensure 2008 and future payments have not been issued to producers whose average adjusted gross income (AGI) exceeds certain limits.
+USDA and Internal Revenue Service will use an electronic information exchange process to ensure payments have not been issued to producers whose average adjusted gross income (AGI) exceeds certain limits.
 Although the verification form may be filed in advance of payments, it is critical that producers contact FSA when notified that as a result of IRS information, they may not be eligible for benefits.

 Continuous Conservation Reserve Program (CCRP)